mmisciagna/michaelm/src/global/content/showcase-md/yt-creators-concept.md

 ### Hero
-I removed the carousel in favor of an image of a popular YouTube Creator.
-Mulitples [studies](https://shouldiuseacarousel.com/) have shown that carousels are ineffective for displaying content because most ignore anything after the first frame.
+To enhance the effectiveness of the website, I replaced the carousel with an image of a popular YouTube Creator, as multiple [studies](https://shouldiuseacarousel.com/) have indicated that carousels are not efficient for displaying content, with most users ignoring any frames after the first one.

-The copy states exactly what this site is — a resource hub for YouTube creators — with clear calls to action.
+Additionally, I ensured that the website's copy clearly conveys its purpose as a comprehensive resource hub for YouTube creators, with easily discernible calls to action

 <img src="https://storage.googleapis.com/michaelm.appspot.com/yt-creators-concept/creators-hero-concept.webp"
     alt="YouTube Creators hero concept"